gereons/gereons/README.md

 ### Hi there 👋 ###

-I'm a lead mobile developer at [snabble](https://snabble.io), working on our iOS app and SDK.
+I'm a lead mobile developer at [snabble](https://snabble.io), working on our SDK and apps.

 Looking for a job?
-Check out https://snabble.io/de/jobs :)
+Check out https://snabble.io/en/jobs :)

 <!--
 **gereons/gereons** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.